MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-dashboard.md

 [!include[Prerelease information](../../includes/prerelease.md)]

-## Defender Vulnerability Management dashboard
+## Microsoft Defender Vulnerability Management dashboard

-You can use the vulnerability management dashboard in multi-tenant management to view aggregated and summarized information across all tenants, such as:
+You can use the Defender Vulnerability Management dashboard in multi-tenant management to view aggregated and summarized information across all tenants, such as:

 - Your exposure score and exposure level for devices across all tenants.
 - Your most exposed tenants along with details of the number of weaknesses, exposed devices, and available recommendations for each tenant.